betoalien/PardoX/js_validation/pardox/README.md

 **Requirements:**
 - Node.js 18 or higher
-- No native compilation needed — prebuilt Rust binaries included
+- No native compilation needed — prebuilt Rust binaries included for all platforms

 ---